Pearson language tests: Pearson English International Certificate (PEIC)

+Pearson English International Certificate Young Learners (PEIC YL)

-PTE Young Learners (formerly known as LTEfC) is an English language exams for young children (aged from 7 to 12) who learning English as a foreign language.
+Pearson English International Certificate Young Learners (formerly known as PTE Young leaners and before that LTEfC) is an English language exams for young children (aged from 7 to 12) who learning English as a foreign language.
 They test the four skills: reading, writing, listening and speaking.

-PTE Young Learners exams are based around the adventures of the Brown family.
+PEIC YL exams are based around the adventures of the Brown family.
 The exams are theme based and designed to be fun and motivating.
 At the lower levels they aim to test how well children can use language structures and at the higher levels how well they can use language to complete communicative tasks.
 For this reason, the tests use real-life scenarios rather than grammatical exercises.

-The PTE Young Learners were originally developed by the University of London Schools Examination Board in 1982.
+The PEIC YL was originally developed by the University of London Schools Examination Board in 1982.
 The Examination Board merged with Business & Technological Council (BTEC) in 1996 to become Edexcel.

-There are four PTE Young Learners levels:
+There are four PEIC YL levels: